-Moreover, international sales of certain of our products are subject to U.S. laws, regulations and policies like the International Traffic in Arms Regulations ("ITAR") and other export laws and regulations and may be subject to first obtaining licenses, clearances or authorizations from various regulatory entities.
+Moreover, international sales of certain of our products are subject to U.S. laws, regulations and policies like the obtaining licenses, clearances or authorizations from various regulatory entities.
 If we are not allowed to export our products or if the clearance process is burdensome and costly, our ability to generate revenue would be adversely affected.